D1rkMtr/githubC2/README.md

 # githubC2
-## NOTICE : Got Patched by Github LOL!!
+## NOTICE : POST issue's comment API is not working , @github is looking for a patch for that C2 LOL!!
 Abusing Github API to host our C2 traffic, usefull for bypassing blocking firewall rules if github is in the target white list , and in case you don't have C2 infrastructure , now you have a free one
 I want to Thank boku7 for inspiring me with this project (https://github.com/boku7/azureOutlookC2)
 You better use a private respository in your process